leejo/battling_a_legacy_schema_with_dbic/presentation.md

 ```
 11:31 <@ribasushi> if you have an existing gnarly database you want to wrap your head
-                   around, vanstyn_'s rdbic is a superb tool building on top of the
+                   around, vanstyn's rdbic is a superb tool building on top of the
                    ecosystem: http://www.catalystframework.org/calendar/2014/16
 ```